-- Summer School two week courses are teaching in english, therefore, basic language skills minimum are required.
+Summer School two-week courses (IPSA courses) are taught in English, therefore, basic language skills minimum is required.

-The registration and payment allows you to immediately reserve a place on your favorite course.
-To register and pay online, you need a credit card (Visa, or MasterCard) or a paypal account.
+The registration and payment allow you to immediately reserve a place on your favorite course.

 For more information, please contact: email@example.com

 The courses will be offered in English.
-As long as they are about subjects with specialized language, there will be no simultaneous translation.
+There will be no simultaneous translation.
 However, the refresher course includes a vocabulary session in which technical terms will be taught, its meaning and an approximate translation in Spanish.

-- There will be an opening and a closing session, as well as a reception where all participants will have an opportunity to network and interact with each other.
+There will be a session online where all participants will have the opportunity to network and interact with each other.